RocketChat/Apps.Rasa/docs/api-endpoints/perform-handover.md

    1. `action` = `handover`  <br/>

    2. `sessionId=[string]`
       > Note.
-Session Id is the same session of Dialogflow
+Session Id is the same session of Rasa

    **Optional:**